ecerami/cbioportal_manual/Datasets.md

  * **Legacy TCGA Studies**:  These studies are based on the [Firehose Pipeline](https://gdac.broadinstitute.org/), previously maintained by the Broad Institute.
  * **Pan-Cancer TCGA Studies**:  These studies are based on the TCGA Pan-Cancer work, where genomic data was processed through a uniform set of pipelines and clinical data was more fully harmonized.

- Where possible, we recommend using the latest Pan-Cancer TCGA Studies.
+When possible, we recommend using the latest Pan-Cancer TCGA Studies.

 ## AACR GENIE